I could write about how it works, but for now I mostly care about implementations that are available to me.

 Maxima is a descendant of Macsyma, the legendary computer algebra system developed in the late 1960s at the Massachusetts Institute of Technology.
 It is the only system based on that effort still publicly available and with an active user community, thanks to its open source nature.
 Macsyma was revolutionary in its day, and many later systems, such as Maple and Mathematica, were inspired by it.

-Somewhat hipper, sympy: (as seen in sagemath, which also includes Maxima)
+Somewhat newer, sympy: (as seen in sagemath, which also includes Maxima)

 SymPy is a Python library for symbolic mathematics.
 It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
 SymPy is written entirely in Python.

-It has some basic differential geometry support, interesting Geometric Algebra stuff, called GAlgebra, (see also the manual) which is a real selling point since Mathematica is kinda crappy for that.
+It has basic differential geometry support, interesting Geometric Algebra stuff, called GAlgebra, (see also the manual) which is a selling point since Mathematica is kinda crappy for that.